Custom kubectl commands

 Use kubectl in your Codefresh pipelines

-As explained in the deployment options page, Codefresh has several built-in facilities for deploying to Kubernetes clusters.
+As described in Deployment options for Kubernetes, Codefresh has built-in functionality for deploying to Kubernetes clusters.

 The config context is automatically placed for you at the path of the variable

-Notice that when you use custom kubectl commands, it is your responsibility to template your manifests using any of the available options.
-If you wish to employ Codefresh for templating it is better to use the dedicated cf-deploy-kubernetes step which provides simple templating capabilities.
+kubectl commands, it is your responsibility to template your manifests using any of the available options.
+To employ Codefresh for templating, it is better to use the dedicated cf-deploy-kubernetes step, which provides simple templating capabilities.

 Using the Codefresh kubectl image

 Codefresh already offers a public Docker image with

 kubectl at https://hub.docker.com/r/codefresh/kubectl/tags.
 You can choose a specific version of

 kubectl with the appropriate tag or just select